01A Committed Project Sponsor

 Government organizations undertake projects when some aspect of carrying out the people’s work needs to change.
 According to the Project Management Institute, a project is “a temporary group activity designed to produce a unique product, service or result.”
 When a project changes how an organization does business, the project’s end products are incorporated into daily work and therefore improve the organization’s work in perpetuity.

 It may sound easy, but it is not.
 Change is difficult, and projects can run off the rails very easily.
 Every day brings about challenges that threaten a project’s progress and eventual success.
-To combat this peril, projects need certain key elements.
-With the following items in place, a project has a great chance of success.
+To combat this peril, projects need certain vital elements.
+With the following items in place, a project has a high chance of success.